jruby/jruby-lint/README.md

 - Report usage of Thread.critical, which is discouraged in favor of a plain Mutex.
-- Report known gems and libraries that use C extensions and try to provide known alternatives.
+- Report known gems and libraries that use C extensions and try to provide known alternatives (Live data retrieved from https://github.com/jruby/jruby/wiki/C-Extension-Alternatives).
-- Report usage of Kernel#fork (which does not work) and Kernel#exec (which does not replace the current process).
+- Report usage of Kernel#fork (which does not work).
-- Report usage of Timeout::timeout which, when used excessively tend to be slow and expensive because of native threads
 - Report behavior difference when using system('ruby'), which launches the command in-process in a new copy of the interpreter for speed